Ehsan1997/checkBoxClassifier/README.md

 ## Evaluation
 We splitted the data into three sets, 70% for train, ~19.35% for validation and ~10.64% for testing.
 We observed different metrics for classification.
-E.g. Precision, Recall, Accuracy, F-score etc.
+E.g. Precision, Recall, Accuracy, F1-score etc.

 ## Results
 ### Validation Set